edthedev/edthedev.github.io/blog/comics.md

 - ✓ Task Master - A cheesy villain in skull mask copies the worst Avenger's abilities - bow and arrow, shield throwing, kicking and punching.
 Beloved fan favorite, believe it or not.
 - ✓ Deadpool is brain-damaged and his brain-damage expresses itself by making him aware (through the 4th wall) that he is a character in media.
 While he is aware that this is an aspect of his brain damage and tries to ignore it, he is also always correct about the media format.
 - Jeffrey the Land Shark
-- Stilt Man has (evil, I guess) robo-stilts.
+- Stilt Man - who has (evil, I guess) robo-stilts.
-- ✓ Spider Man 2099 is the most 90s thing to happen in the 90s, but is from 2099.
+- ✓ Spider Man 2099 is the most 90s thing to happen in the 1990s, but is from 2099.
 - ✓ Shang Chi - whose powers are being great at Kung Fu.
 - ✓ Iron First - Like Shang Chi, but only uses one limb to attack.
 - Mister X - shows up without a shirt and starts flawlessly defeating every hand-to-hand fighter in the world.
 Does so in cool 90s shades.
 Does not take any of the fights seriously.
 - ✓ The Vulture - What if The Falcon were a bad guy.
 Wouldn't that be scary? - I maintain after the fact that this shouldn't work - even after it clearly did.
 Marvel cheated by casting Michael Keaton.)
 - Mr. Mxyplixl (DC)
-- ✓ The Songmeister (DC)
+- → The Songmeister (DC)
-- ✓ The Red Tornado is an android that spins fast to create whirlwinds.
+- → The Red Tornado is an android that spins fast to create whirlwinds.
 - Bat Mite (DC)
 - Ambush Bug (DC)
-- Scott Free the Miracle Man (DC)
+- Scott Free the Miracle Man (DC) - whose super powers are mainly escape artistry.
 - Impulse (DC) was raised at super speed in vitrual reality and must adapt to not being online 24/7.

 ## Silly Moments